ashawe/CTF-Website-Template-2020/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/ashawe/CTF-Website-Template-2020/blob/master/LICENSE.md) file for details
+This project is licensed under the GNU GPL V2 License - see the [LICENSE.md](https://github.com/ashawe/CTF-Website-Template-2020/blob/master/LICENSE.md) file for details

 ## Acknowledgments
 🎉 Hats off to following people